Alexmhack/Django-Multiple-File-Uploads-AJAX/README.md

 Also the frontend javascript is in **static/jquery/js/basic_upload.js** file which opens the windows explorer and initiate the file uploading process.

+Run the server and click the **upload photos** button and select as many images you want to upload and press **open** and the file data will show up in the table.

 For any doubts or queries, start a issue in the repo.
 Will contact soon.